-INCLUDE_BORROW feature[:keyword=value] type {name | group_name}
+INCLUDE\BORROW feature[:keyword=value] type {name | group\name}

 Includes a user or predefined group of users in the list of who is allowed to borrow the BORROW feature.
-Anyone not in an INCLUDE_BORROW statement is not allowed to borrow licenses.
-EXCLUDE_BORROW supersedes INCLUDE_BORROW; conflicts between the EXCLUDE_BORROW list and the INCLUDE_BORROW list are resolved by the EXCLUDE_BORROW taking precedence.
+Anyone not in an INCLUDE\BORROW statement is not allowed to borrow licenses.
+EXCLUDE\BORROW supersedes INCLUDE\BORROW; conflicts between the EXCLUDE\BORROW list and the INCLUDE\BORROW list are resolved by the EXCLUDE\BORROW taking precedence.

-Table 13-12 • INCLUDE BORROW Terms
+Table 13-14 • INCLUDE\BORROW Terms

-Term Definition feature Name of the feature being affected. keyword=value Feature name modifier to denote a group of licenses.
+Term Definition feature Name of the feature and package being affected.
+Specify the package name and the feature name or specify only the package name. keyword=value Feature name modifier to denote a group of licenses.
 See Specifying Features for details. type One of USER, HOST, DISPLAY, INTERNET, PROJECT, GROUP, or HOST_GROUP.
 See Specifying License Restrictions Using Type for details. name Name of an item of type type for which license borrowing is included. group_name Name of the group for which license borrowing is included.
 Group names are case sensitive.